TrackPolitics logoTrackPolitics

 AI-generated

 Alan Strickland is the Labour (Co-op) MP for Newton Aycliffe and Spennymoor, elected in 2024.
-He served on the Institute for Apprenticeships and Technical Education (Transfer of Functions etc) Bill [HL] committee in March 2025 and sits as a backbench MP with a centre-left voting profile.
+He has involvement in apprenticeships and technical education policy, having served on the committee for the Institute for Apprenticeships and Technical Education Transfer of Functions etc Bill [HL] in March 2025.

 Voting Patterns